 Solidaridad North America is the face of the Solidaridad Network throughout the region.
-It develops relationships with North American partners to facilitate the creation of socially responsible, environmentally sound, and economically viable commodity supply chains globally.
+We develop relationships with North American partners to facilitate the creation of socially responsible, environmentally sound, and economically viable commodity supply chains globally.

 Climate change, increasing water scarcity, demanding customers and shareholders all signal the need for production and consumption systems that safeguard the environment, ensure the well-being of communities, and respect the bottom-lines of companies.

 Governments, businesses, and consumers are becoming increasingly conscious of the need to create food systems that increase production in a sustainable manner, while addressing poverty and food insecurity.
 North American consumer goods companies facing challenges in their supply chains are working towards ethical and sustainable sourcing of commodities.

 Food safety, traceability, waste reduction, and the integration of digital technologies to improve food production are also rapidly gaining attention.
 Yet recent political developments in the USA make this a challenging time and Solidaridad is redoubling its efforts to further development of sustainable systems from farmer to consumer.

 International consumer goods companies are making commitments to sustainable sourcing and producer support.
 However, making the commitments is often easier than implementing the steps necessary to achieve them.

 Solidaridad North America, in close collaboration with the entire Solidaridad Network, helps companies achieve these goals by providing on-the-ground expertise and by developing innovative solutions to supply chain challenges.
 Together with philanthropic foundations and civil society organizations, Solidaridad North America identifies opportunities to increase the sustainability of commodity supply chains and mobilizes resources to achieve sector-wide change.